-Consists of practicing any sports or adventure ita cotfitue in the goal of practicing sports activities which require physical condition.
-These activities are usually risky, but they experiences filled with exrocitar mode national direct contact with taking the responsibility to preserve natural resources
+Consists of practicing any sports or adventure activity in a rural environment.
+But it often refers to traveling with the goal of practicing sports activities which require a great effort and an excellent physical condition.
+These activities are usually risky, but they reward tourists with many experiences filled with excitement, adventure and adrenaline in a direct contact with nature, taking the responsibility to preserve natural resources.